amandeep2github/CC-Drill-AWS/cloudfront-distribution-alb/README.md

-# create a distribution on lab
+# create a cloudfront distribution on alb

 ## steps
 - given you have alb